 5 Expert Tips for Surviving a Shark Attack

-With the Discovery Channel rolling out its annual Shark Week programming, we’re once again reminded of our fascination with sharks, the apex predators who possess the destructive power of a table saw.
+When the Discovery Channel rolls out its annual Shark Week programming, we’re once again reminded of our fascination with sharks, the apex predators who possess the destructive power of a table saw.

 Why the appeal?
 According to shark expert and former Australian Navy clearance diver Paul de Gelder, ruminating over sharks and their ability to dominate us in the open waters is just human nature.
 “It’s fear of the unknown,” de Gelder tells Mental Floss.
 “It’s a fear of an animal you can’t see coming eating you alive.”